 Note: You’ll need an RCA-TS adapter cable or to get sound from your phono preamp to these speakers.

 For audiophile-grade fidelity at a reasonable price, look no further than this clean and lightweight setup, which features three of the best-sounding options we have ever heard in each of their midtier categories.
 The Pro-Ject Debut Carbon turntable is a gorgeous and fantastic-sounding deck that comes with high-end features like an Ortofon 2m Red cartridge and a carbon fiber tonearm, which work together to follow the groove in your favorite vinyl with outstanding depth and clarity.
-The sound will head to the tiny but mighty PS Audio Sprout integrated amplifier, which remains a darling of the audio world.
-With two simple knobs and a built-in phono preamp, it spills out brilliant sound from its beautiful walnut and machined aluminum case.
-From there, your signal will hit the best-sounding set of $500 speakers we have ever heard, the ELAC Uni-Fi UB5, which will reproduce your favorite tracks with such gorgeous clarity that you’ll swear you’re in a studio control room.
+The sound will head to one of the U.K.’s finest, the Graham Slee Communicator.
+It might not be much on the eyes, but the plain-looking preamp makes up for its lack of aesthetics with its high-end interior tech.
+From there, your signal will hit some of the best-sounding sub-$500 speakers we have ever heard, the ELAC Uni-Fi UB5, which will reproduce your favorite tracks with such gorgeous clarity that you’ll swear you’re in a studio control room.

 When price is no object:

 Rogue Audio Sphinx Amplifier ($1,495)

 Sure, in a price-means-nothing category like this, we could point you toward various made-to-order gear costing as much as your luxury SUV, but let’s be honest: There are seriously diminishing returns at the high end of most audio gear.
 Given our experience with hi-fi equipment, even if we didn’t have to worry about money, we’d be more modest, purchasing these three fantastic pieces of gear for our listening room.
 Don’t let the relatively reachable price fool you — this combination is sure to hold its own with even the most shockingly costly setups you’ll come across.